ADVERTISEMENT

 3. Going it alone

 Gone are the days when you had to squint at line drawings and decipher cryptic directions when you were learning to spin.
-Interweave has a whole program called The Great Aspinneration that includes videos, downloads, and resources to teach someone to spin or learn to spin yourself.
+Take a class!
+Watch a video!
+You’ll find a variety of spinning videos and workshops on Long Thread Media’s spinning courses page.
 Even if you don’t know a spinning teacher personally, you can take a free spinning lesson with Maggie Casey in The Spinning Teacher.
-Interweave also offers a directory of spinning guilds around the world so you can find a community of spinners.
+And check our directory of spinning guilds so you can find a community of spinners.

 4. Comparing your spinning with others